-- The concentration of suspended sediment at which the passage of salmonid fish is affected has been observed to be approximately 500 mg l-1(2).
+- The concentration of suspended sediment at which the passage of salmonid fish is affected has been observed to be approximately 500 mg l-1 (2).
 Studies in the US, looking at a variety of salmonid species, illustrates that fatalities to smolts (50%) can occur at high suspended sediment concentrations over extended periods (e.g. exposure of between 488 to 19,364 mg l-1 for 96 hrs) (3).
-The natural suspended sediment maxima in the Forth Estuary is in the upper estuary with mean concentrations over ten times higher than in the Firth of Forth (130 mg l-1 at Kincardine (4) and approximately 10 mg l-1 ambient levels recorded during the Middle Bank dredging and disposal operations in the Firth of Forth) (5). - The disposal activities will take place within the Firth of Forth which represents a small area where sea lamprey and salmon smolts may be present or may pass through.
+The natural suspended sediment maxima in the Forth system is in the upper Forth Estuary with mean concentrations over forty times higher than in the Firth of Forth (130 mg l-1 at Kincardine (4) and average 3 mgl-1 at Gunnet Ledge (5)). - The disposal activities will take place within the Firth of Forth which represents a small area where sea lamprey and salmon smolts may be present or may pass through.
 The width of the Firth of Forth at the Methil spoil ground is approximately 18.5 km (10 nm) wide.
-The fish species will be able to avoid the area during the short periods of raised suspended sediment during disposal and migrate using an alternative route through the Firth of Forth and therefore short-term and intermittent disposal operations are not considered to present a significant barrier to migration.

-A localised, short-term and non-continuous increase in suspended sediment concentration affecting a small proportion of the width of the Firth of Forth is not anticipated to affect the migration of adult salmon, smolts or other fish species, based on the evidence of studies on the effects of suspended sediments on salmonids and the predicted suspended sediments concentrations resulting from the disposal operations.
-It has been reported that Atlantic salmon numbers have been decreasing in Scotland and farther afield over the last ten years (6).
-Forth Ports' dredge spoil disposal operations
+The fish species will be able to avoid the area during the short periods of raised suspended sediment during disposal and migrate using an alternative route through the Firth of Forth and therefore short-term and intermittent disposal operations are not considered to present a significant barrier to migration. - The dredging and disposal process is not continuous: the time required for one cycle (dredging travelling discharging travelling) is approximately 1 hour and 20 minutes over approximately 10 dredging days per annum.
+Additional delays to avoid interactions with other vessels are possible e.g., the dredger returning from the disposal site may be instructed by Vessel Traffic Services to wait outside the harbour to allow other vessels to enter/leave.
+A localised, short-term and non-continuous increase in suspended sediment concentration is not anticipated to affect the migration of adult salmon, smolts or other fish species, based on the evidence of studies on the effects of suspended sediments on salmonids.